Cooperative Breakdown of the Oscillator Blockade in the Dicke Model: Cumulant expansion

+with a discriminant $D = | 4 N g^2 - \omega \omega_{0,\gamma} |$.
+At $D=0$, there is a bifurcation which marks the superradiant phase transition (SPT).
+From $D=0$ we obtain the well-known result for the critical coupling,

+The SPT in the open-system Dicke model is thus described by a semi-classical, mean-field model, in an accordance with previous findings \cite{Dimer2007, Kirton2016, Larson2017}.
+On the other hand, the breakdown phase transition (BPT) is not obtained from the above treatment.
+We thus conclude that for the BPT correlations (as defined in Eq. \eqref{eq:correlation}) are essential.
+These are captured by our second-order cumulant expansion, as well as by our microscopic analytical theory, and our numerical simulations of the quantum master equation. \\ \\

-\subsubsection{Effect of oscillator decay}
+\subsection{Effect of oscillator decay}

 For $\kappa > 0$, it is still possible to analytically solve the cumulant equations \eqref{eq:evolution:Z:app}--\eqref{eq:evolution:Cxy:app} for the steady state.
 The resulting expressions become very lengthy and are therefore not displayed here.
 Formally, there always exists one physical solution which implies that no breakdown occurs for $\kappa > 0$.
-However, our numerical simulations yield a different result, namely that the breakdown is shifted to higher coupling values as $\kappa$ is increased, as can be seen from Fig. \ref{fig:simulation} in the main part.
+However, our numerical simulations yield a different result, namely that the breakdown is shifted to higher coupling values as $\kappa$ is increased, as can be seen from Fig. \ref{fig:cooling}: \\ For small cooling rates $\kappa$, the critical coupling for the BPT remains at values $g_\mathrm{b} \approx 2 g_\mathrm{c}$.
+As the cooling rate is increased, the breakdown is shifted to higher couplings $g_\mathrm{b} \gg g_\mathrm{c}$, way above the SPT.
+Hence, for sufficiently large cooling rates $\kappa$, the BPT is suppressed and the superradiant phase can be explored at in steady state also at higher couplings.